Cowboys News App [Android]

 That leaves safety as a position where the Cowboys could really do anything, much like we anticipated in 2019.
 But Dallas punted last year by sticking with Heath and Woods and perhaps that's a warning sign for what could or couldn't happen now.

-Dallas Cowboys (Kirby Lee- Sports)
+Dallas Cowboys Defensive Coordinator Mike Nolan (Kirby Lee-USA TODAY Sports)

 Dallas has been content using the undrafted Heath and late-round picks like Woods and Frazier to man the position recently.
-They decided not to spend big money on last year or a high draft pick.
+They decided not to spend big money on Earl Thomas last year or a high draft pick.

 However, a combination of re-signing Jones and drafting a safety high could also be on the table.
 Again, it goes back to what level of priority Nolan and put on the position.

-It was a lot easier to predict strategy when we had the trends and understanding of what 's staff liked to do.
+It was a lot easier to predict offseason strategy when we had the trends and understanding of what 's staff liked to do.
 But this is a great example of how all of us, even lowly bloggers, are now in a learning process with the new coaches.

 Will the Cowboys finally make a major investment at safety in 2020?
 Or will we see more of the same; looking for value and hoping it's not too much of a liability?